 Clearly, this recent deduction still represents a significant sentence, but still much less than life in a federal prison.
 Another significant change is the legal definition of drug crime that would trigger a mandatory minimum sentence has been redefined.

 Before, the third drug-related crime could include even a low-level state drug crime.
 Now, under the First Step Act, qualifying, previous drug offenses must be a felony drug crime or a serious violent felony offense.
+21 U.S. Code § 848 defines the crime of continuing criminal enterprise.

 Whenever there are new laws that affect sentencing, it's common to expect future litigation designed to clear up any confusion on exactly which State and federal prior convictions will fall into the new categories.